wwwouaiebe/OsmPtv2NetControl/README.md

 ## An unknow role ... is found in the route ... for the osm object ...
 Ok

 The role is not a valid role for a bus relation.
 Verify the role or remove the object.

+## ref tag of the route master (...) is not the same than the ref tag of the route (...)

+Verify the ref tag of the route and of the route master